munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="pool">

-This is a great example of an <a href="object-pool.html" class="pattern">Object Pool</a> custom built for a single type of object.
+The `ParticleSystem` class is an example of an <a href="object-pool.html" class="pattern">Object Pool</a> custom built for a single type of object.

 </aside>